Work, Housing and Transport, without private cars

-The following outlines a proof of concept which could be applied to Brompton’s proposed new factory in Ashford, designed to be free from private cars.
+The following outlines a use case which could be applied to Brompton’s proposed 'car-free' factory in Ashford.

 *Bournville, Saltaire, Toyota City, Silicon Valley tech campuses and Tata’s Jamshedpur